segmentio/segment-docs/src/connections/destinations/catalog/algolia-insights/index.md

 redirect_from: '/connections/destinations/catalog/algolia/'
 id: 5d373a350abf930001a6b70f
 ---
-[Algolia Insights](https://www.algolia.com/products/analytics/) lets you push events related to how your product is being used.
-Sending those events is a required step for using several Algolia features:
+This [Algolia Insights](https://www.algolia.com/products/analytics/) destination is a means of facilitating sending [Insights Events](https://www.algolia.com/doc/guides/sending-events/getting-started/).
+Sending these events is a required step for using several Algolia features:

 - Click and conversion analytics
 - A/B Testing